This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Telecommunication infrastructure

 The Ministry of Communications and Information Technology is open for suggestions, recommendations, new technologies and processes.
-The government trend is also to encourage localization.
-Therefore, some assembly lines are currently being developed in cooperation with local entities.
+The Ministry and ITIDA are open to suggestions and proposals especially in the areas of cybersecurity and artificial intelligence area.

 The decision-making entity publishes the tenders on their websites.
 Sometimes, there is an RFP for certain companies to participate in a project.
 There is competition, and the procurement system is done through open tenders.
 Decision makers evaluate the proposals according to the technical and commercial merits of the proposals.
 Depending on the location and sensitivity of the projects, the decision makers vary from MCIT to Defense entities to SOE.